Hawk-Center/hawk-backtester/src/tests/README.md

 #### `test_weight_event_with_invalid_asset`
 Tests handling of invalid assets in weight events.
-- Includes non-existent asset in weight event
+- Includes a weight event referencing an asset with no price data
-- Verifies backtester handles invalid asset gracefully
-- Ensures portfolio value reflects only valid allocations
+- Verifies the backtester still tracks the asset in the positions and weights outputs so the discrepancy is visible to the caller

 #### `test_multiple_weight_events_same_day`
-Tests handling of multiple weight events on same day.
-- Creates two weight events for same timestamp
-- Verifies last weight event takes precedence
-- Validates resulting portfolio values
+Multiple weight events on the same trading day are **not supported**.
+The original test has been removed/commented out to make this limitation explicit—only a single weight event should be supplied per date.

 #### `test_drawdown_calculation`
 Tests drawdown calculation accuracy.